Osorio21/SearchIt/README.md

 MVC design pattern assigns objects in an application a role as a model, view or controller.
 Roles, however, can be merged allowing an object to fulfill two roles such as a view controller or a model controller.
 This pattern defines the purpose of an object in the application and the ways it communicates with other parts of the applciation.
 Software that adheres to this pattern generally is scalable, maintainable, well-defined and testable.

+Model objects encapsulate the data specific to an application and define the logic and computation that manipulate and process that data.
+Ideally, a model object should have no explicit connection to the view objects that present its data.
+It should not be concerned with user-interface and presentation issues.

+A view object is an object in an application that users can see.
+A view object knows how to draw itself and can respond to user actions.
+A major purpose of view objects is to display data from the application’s model objects and to enable the editing of that data.

+A controller object acts as an intermediary between one or more of an application’s view objects and one or more of its model objects.
+Controller objects are thus a conduit through which view objects learn about changes in model objects and vice versa.

+One can merge the MVC roles played by an object, making an object fulfill both the controller and view roles.
+This is called a view controller.
+A view controller is a controller that concerns itself mostly with the view layer.
+Its primary responsibilities are to manage the interface and communicate with the model.
+Action methods concerned with data displayed in a view are typically implemented in a view controller.

+This application adheres to the MVC design pattern.
+Model objects located in the *Model* folder house data for the application and the computation for manipulating the data.
+For example, the *API_Constants* file houses data and logic on the URL that will used in the API call.

 ## Overall User Flow and Specific Design Decisions

+Application was designed using UIKit programmatically.

 ## UI Components Utilized